 - Should I pay down debt or put it toward a cushion for emergencies?

 - Am I still on track to save regularly for retirement and long-term goals?

 - Do I want to include this wealth in my will or estate plan?

-The answers to these questions will help you protect and grow your assets for the achievement of long-term goals.
+The answers to these questions will help you preserve and manage your assets while pursuing your long-term goals.
 How to choose a retirement planner will be different than if you fall in another unique situation, so do your homework and make a decision based on facts; not referrals.